joshmasterton/voxieverse/README.md

 If you want to contribute to Voxieverse, please follow the standard Github workflow:
   1. For the repo
   2. Create a new branch
-  3. Make your changed
+  3. Make your changes
-  4. Push your changed and create a pull request
+  4. Push your changes and create a pull request